Varunp01/Mini-Front-End-Projects/readme.md

 2-COFFEE MUG ANIMATION - a animation of hot coffee using HTML, CSS.

 3-SCROLLING TEXT ANIMATION - animation of website design using HTML, CSS.

+4-DIFFERENT-ANIMATIONS - different animations in single website in different timings